darrell-plant/study-cards/README.md

   - IndexedDB for persisting folder handles
   - localStorage for saving progress
   - Service Worker for offline caching
+  - Wake Lock API for car and scroll modes
 - No build step required.

 ## 🚀 Installation